Another one from the article archive:

 So, what about male circumcision?
 Is that about reducing sexual enjoyment in men?
 Well, in contemporary America, probably not.
 Yet in Jewish philosophy (and I bow to Earp on this point, as it is not my specialism) male genital cutting was done for precisely that reason, to reduce lust by diminishing sexual sensitivity.

 In western Victorian medicine, it was used to combat masturbation; more globally, forced circumcision within some tribal groups is used as a form of humiliation.
-So, yes, there are elements of controlling masculinity in the process.
+So, yes, there are elements of controlling masculinity within the process.

 However, women did not wholly escape in Victorian England, something we tend to forget.
 Yes, clitoridectomies were thankfully not the norm, but they were performed on some unfortunate women in Victorian England, presumably those deemed unsuitable to reproduce.
 Nineteenth-century gynaecologists, such as Isaac Baker Brown, although vilified, performed clitoridectomies to treat various female psychological and physical symptoms including insanity, epilepsy, catalepsy and hysteria, alongside ‘masturbation’ and ‘nymphomania’.